chili-publish/grafx-documentation/docs/CHILI-GraFx/support/index.md

 More information about navigating the  CHILI GraFx Platform navigation can be found here: [GraFx Platform Navigation](/CHILI-GraFx/guides/onboarding/navigation/)

 ## MySupport
+Using your GraFx account, you can acess the support portal: [MySupport](https://mysupport.chili-publish.com).
+Not all GraFx accounts have support access, if you require an account to have support access please create a support ticket or contact your account manager.

+Click the Support link to view existing support tickets or create a new one.

 ![screenshot-full](support02.png)

-Log into your account at [MySupport](https://mysupport.chili-publish.com).
-If you do not have an account, skip to the section about contacting support via email.

-Click the Support link to view your/your company’s existing support tickets and create a new one.
-CHILI publish’s team of Client Success Engineers will promptly respond to your request.
+After creating a ticket, you will receive an email with a summary of the ticket.
+To update the ticket you may come back to [MySupport](https://mysupport.chili-publish.com) or reply to the summary email.
+When a Client Success Engineer or another team member replies to your ticket, you will receive an email notification.

 ## Email to create a ticket